SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 - Address of the account that uses the factory;
 - The salt that you set when using a factory.

-By using keyless deployment and / or keylessly-deployed CREATE2 or CREATE3 factories, some of these factors in this general list are eliminated, e.g. nonce.
+By using keyless deployment, particularly keylessly-deployed CREATE2 or CREATE3 factories, some of these factors in this general list are eliminated, e.g. nonce.
 CREATE3 factories in particular eliminate the contract code factor, as the bytecode is no longer used in the calculation of the address.

 But you still need to be careful not to change other factors.
 Once you start doing deployments to live blockchains for a production environment, it's important to try to keep everything the same for future use so that the address will be the same as before.
 That means not making any further updates to contract code, salt, settings, or maybe even imported packages.
-Consider renaming the project directory by appending the date of your first production deployment and Github commit hash, to remind that anything in it should no longer be changed.
+Consider renaming the project directory by appending the date of your first production deployment and Github commit hash, to remind that anything in it should be **kept frozen**.

-In our scripts, compilation artifacts of contracts are retrieved from `artifacts-saved` directory which was created to preserve the exact versions of the factories that were used for deployment.
-Before you start doing any contract deployments for production, you can make changes to your environment but after each change remember to copy the factorys' compilation artifact files under `artifacts` directory (which Hardhat automatically creates) to `artifacts-saved`.
+Hardhat automatically creates compilation artifact files under the `artifacts` directory.
+The keyless deployment scripts copy them to `artifacts-saved` directory if there were non in there.
+This directory was created to preserve the exact versions of the factories that were used for deployment.
+If files were found in there, it asks you whether you want to reuse them, to protect them from being overwritten.
+So be careful to answer correctly so that the files are not accidentally overwritten.

 If newer versions of factory contract code from third parties become available, they will be updated in this repository.
 This may cause changes in deployment addresses due to different bytecode.
 So if you ever do need to re-download the repository then instead of downloading the latest version, download the exact commit that you had used before for production deployments.
-If you haven't yet made any production deployments, make a note of the GitHub commit hash when you do in case.
+If you haven't yet made any production deployments, make a note of the GitHub commit hash when you do in case you need to redownload in future.

 For your contracts that you want to deploy using a CREATE3 factory, there's no need to use `artifacts-saved` because bytecode isn't used for address calculation in CREATE3, so even after changes in the code or constructor arguments the deployment address will remain the same.
 But you should still keep the many other factors (e.g. compiler version and settings) unchanged.

-For your contracts that you deploy keylessly *without* a factory, you need to ensure that the code, constructor arguments, and compiler configuration are unchanged.
+If you use factories that factor in your account address (and you should, to prevent front-running) to calculate deployment address, then you need to safeguard the private key / mnemonic passphrase so that in future you can use it again to continue to get the same addresses for your contracts on any new EVM-based blockchains.

 ## Issues to be aware of